thisisevilevil/evilevil365/_drafts/2024-03-08-CustomRequirements-Win32-Apps.md

 Here is a few more examples for you to find as inspiration, I'm using in the field as we speak.

-#### Requirement for AMD64 devices (That would be you 64-bit capable devices that most of us are using today, using the x86_64 instruction set)
+#### Requirement for AMD64 devices (That would be your 64-bit capable devices that most of us are using today, using the x86_64 instruction set)

 ```PowerShell
 if ($env:Processor_Architecture -eq 'AMD64') {